 “The kind of providers who thrive at PCHC are those committed to social justice and access to health care.”

 Byron Monge, a Board Member and patient with PCHC, is Senior Business Analyst with Turino Group Inc., a Construction Project Management company serving organizations throughout New England.
 Prior to joining Turino, Byron worked for United Natural Foods Inc. (UNFI) and Eastman Kodak.
 Byron is fluent in Spanish and a member of Leadership Rhode Island, class of 2014.
 Byron received his BS in Computer Science from Rhode Island College.

 “I became a patient when I arrived to this country in 1979, I became an employee while attending college during the late 80’s.
 I began my professional career and moved away, then came back to become a patient again because I realized that PCHC is part of who I am.
 PCHC has been steadfast in its mission to serve the community and, I now have the opportunity and privilege to contribute to that which has shaped my community and me.”

-Christina Zanfagna has been a patient at PCHC for 40 years and a Board member for 22 years, serving ten of those years as the Board Chair.
+Christina Zanfagna has been a patient at PCHC since 1977 and a Board member since 1995.
+She served her first ten years on the board as the Board Chair.

 “I’m a life long resident of Providence and at 16 years old I started working in a local jewelry factory and at 28 years old I contracted a lung disease from the factory fumes and became extremely sick.
 Dr. Block, a very young doctor and new to PCHC at the time, recognized my symptoms and saved my life!
 I have been blessed to be part of the PCHC family ever since.
 As a patient and a board member, what I appreciate most about PCHC is that everyone is treated with respect.”